eggplanetio/mert/README.md

 ![mert demo](https://cloud.githubusercontent.com/assets/659829/15803031/c0e7a9e0-2a7e-11e6-89f9-38704b28ecba.gif)

 ### Split Strategy
 By default *mert* adopts a vertical-first split strategy.
-This behaviour can be changed by explicitly setting the `split_strategy` option to "horizontal" in the `.mertrc` file.
+This behavior can be changed by explicitly setting the `split_strategy` option to 'horizontal' in the `.mertrc` file.

 Take for example the following `.mertrc`: